How Much Does It Cost to Break a Lease?

 Negotiate with your landlord

-- Figure out if your landlord could earn more by letting you leave.
-You could do some market research in the area to see what the going rates are.
-If they’re higher than what you’re currently paying, it could incentivize your landlord to let you out of your lease to get a new renter in who is willing to pay more.
+It can be helpful to provide some possible solutions during negotiation.
+For instance, you could do some market research in the area to see what the going rates are.
+If they’re higher than what you’re currently paying, it could incentivize your landlord to let you out of your lease to get a new renter who is willing to pay more.

 Find a lease transfer